ghadeer184/paradise-nursery/readme.md

 # 🌱 Paradise Nursery

 A simple, responsive e-commerce web app for browsing and purchasing houseplants.
-Built with **vanilla HTML, CSS, and JavaScript**—no frameworks or build tools required.
+Built with **vanilla HTML, CSS, and JavaScript**.
+No frameworks or build tools required.

 ---